phette23/c4l24-python4lib/docs/notebooks.md

 ## Important Notes

 A notebook line that begins with an exclamation point `!` is a shell command.
 This is how we can install packages from within a notebook, with a line like `!pip install pymarc`.
-That _should_ work if the notebook is using the right Python interpreter (e.g. one in the right virtual environment instead of the system python).
+That _should_ work if the notebook is using the right Python interpreter (e.g., one in the right virtual environment instead of the system Python).

 Each code block prints the output of shell commands and `print` statements immediately after it.
 These outputs are actually stored within the notebook file and can be viewed later.
 For instance, when we look at the [type-hints notebook](type-hints.ipynb), we see the output (some of which is randomized) from when I last ran the code on my machine.